Tipsy Coachman

 The Tipsy Coachman doctrine is a rule of law that upholds in a higher court a correct conclusion, despite flawed reasoning by the judge in a lower court.
 In other words, the lower judgment was right but for the wrong reason.

 The colorful "tipsy coachman" label comes from a 19th-century Georgia case, Lee v.
-Porter, 63 Ga 345, 346 (1879), in which the Georgia Supreme Court, noting that the "human mind is so constituted that in many instances it finds the truth when wholly unable to find the way that leads to it," quoted from Oliver Goldsmith's Retaliation: A Poem written in 1774:
+Porter, 63 Ga 345, 346 (1879), in which the Georgia Supreme Court, noting that the "human mind is so constituted that in many instances it finds the truth when wholly unable to find the way that leads to it", quoted from Oliver Goldsmith's Retaliation: A Poem written in 1774:

-Here, waiter, more wine, let me sit while I'm able,

-'Till all my companions sink under the table;